palak2002/projectfacegenix/README.md

 - run **``` pip install -r requirements.txt```** inside \Attendance-System-Using-Face-Recognition directory
 - Run **``` python manage.py runserver ```** inside \Attendance-System-Using-Face-Recognition directory to run the project
 - To view the admin dashboard use username as "admin" and password as "admin"
-- To view the employee dashboard either register a new user through the admin portal or use username as "SaritaK" and password as "Chittaranjan@2426"
+- To view the employee dashboard either register a new user through the admin portal or use username as "Palakuser" and password as "Palakuser@123#"
 - Enjoy !